-Other migrations of Blacks from the United States occurred during the War of 1812, when over 2000 refugees came to Nova Scotia and New Brunswick.
+Other migrations of Black people from the United States occurred during the War of 1812, when over 2000 refugees came to Nova Scotia and New Brunswick.
 Another group of over 800 free Blacks from California migrated to Vancouver Island between 1858 and 1860.
-Many Blacks migrated to Canada in search of work and became porters with the railroad companies in Ontario, Quebec, and the Western provinces or worked in mines in the Maritimes.
+Many Black people migrated to Canada in search of work and became porters with the railroad companies in Ontario, Quebec, and the Western provinces or worked in mines in the Maritimes.
 Between 1909 and 1911 over 1500 migrated from Oklahoma as farmers and moved to Manitoba, Saskatchewan, and Alberta.

 Research at Library and Archives Canada